ewilded/shelling/README.md

 Original work by: Julian H. https://github.com/ewilded/shelling

-# SHELLING - a comprehensive OS command injection payload generator (an OLD version available in the Burp App Store as Command Injection Attacker).
+# SHELLING - a comprehensive OS command injection payload generator (an OLD version available in the Burp App Store as Command Injection Attacker, the current version has already been submitted and should be released soon).

 ![Logo](logo.png?raw=true)
 # What is SHELLING?